dmitrio03/sheriff_data/README.md

 [**Dataset 1**](https://wholeads.us/%C2%A0) | [**Dataset 2**](https://console.cloud.google.com/marketplace/product/united-states-census-bureau/us-census-data?filter=solution-type:dataset&q=census&id=2c089839-2b4a-477a-962b-4a8b730d0a12)

-The sheriff dataset (**Dataset 1**) comes from the Reflective Democracy Campaign, a nonprofit that "investigates and the demographics of power in the United States.
+The sheriff dataset (**Dataset 1**) comes from the Reflective Democracy Campaign, a nonprofit that "investigates the demographics of power in the United States.
 The data helps to prove that white male 'electability' is a myth, and that voters want women of all races and men of color to represent them.
 Their research shines a light on both the recent waves of victories by candidates who reflect the American people, and the structural barriers that still prevent a fair distribution of political power."

 The Reflective Democracy Campaign and the Center for Technology and Civic Life have partnered to produce datasets examining the demographics of 3,000+ elected sheriffs; 2,800+ elected prosecutors; and candidates for federal, state, and local offices in 2012, 2014, 2016, and 2018.